 The Authorised Corporate Director for Vanguard Investment Funds ICVC is Vanguard Investments UK, Limited.
 Vanguard Asset Management, Limited is a distributor of Vanguard Investment Funds ICVC.

-For investors in UK domiciled funds, a summary of investor rights can be viewed here and is available in English.
+For investors in UK domiciled funds, a summary of investor rights is available in English.

 Issued by Vanguard Asset Management, Limited which is authorised and regulated in the UK by the Financial Conduct Authority.